Brilliant lighting and vast amounts of space make the property ideal for gatherings. Matt McCourtney

 In Alan Hess

-' book "Forgotten Modern: California Houses 1940-1970" Hillmer said he chose the stone because it blends with the rocky formations near the home.
+' book "Forgotten Modern: California Houses 1940-1970" Hillmer said he chose the stone because it blends with the rock formations near the home.

 and the American Magazine

 .
 He and Hillmer met while working in the same building in San Francisco.